exercism/cpp/concepts/code-organization/introduction.md

 ```
 A modern form, that will achieve the same result is the #pragma directive `#pragma once`.
 The problem is, that pragmas are not an official part of the C++ language and the implementation differs from compiler to compiler.
+Many big projects have switched to the simpler pragma method, but a few are still cautious.

 ## Namespaces